zoebarrington/wdi-project-3/README.md

 ## Wins and Blockers
 I think our biggest win was our ability to work well in a team.
 By achieving full transparency and communication, we were able to work to our individual strength, and help each other through any weaknesses.

-In terms of the elements that I built,
+In terms of the elements that I built, my biggest win was the index page.
+I was given full responsibility for this page, and I am really pleased with the search bar and the implementation of an external API.

+My biggest blocker was probably testing as, prior to this project, I did not have much experience in it.
+However, completing the tests for the project was extremely beneficial for me as it allowed me to feel much more comfortable tacking tests.

 ## Future Features